-Radio and Space Services is the space weather branch of the Bureau of Meteorology.
+IPS Radio and Space Services is the space weather and HF communications section of the Bureau of Meteorology.

 From its fifteenth-floor office in central Sydney, IPS (Ionospheric Prediction Service), monitors and forecasts space weather conditions, which include solar activity, and geophysical and ionospheric conditions.